spencerhuston/Bant-Cpp/README.md

 - external file importing

 ### TODO:
+- Finish test suite (update as builtins and generics are finished)
-- Finish built in functions
+- Finish builtin functions
 - Implement better system for generics
+- Add builtins list to this md
+- Add documentation on language features